Skip to Content

 Equally, they do not wear ordinary ice-skating boots.
 Instead, they wear double blades strapped onto their own shoes.
 Make sure to check if your rink of choice provides both and book them in advance.

-This year there are outdoor ice rinks at Hampton Court Palace, and Hyde Park.
+This year there are outdoor ice rinks at Hampton Court Palace and Hyde Park.

 The Natural History Museum

 The Natural History Museum is holding a Dino Snores event for both kids and adults.
 It is a once and a lifetime opportunity where kids get to explore the museum at night with torches.
-There are a ton of other educational and fun activities planned.

 Christmas in London with Kids

 The event is for children between 7 and 11 years and there is a required number of adults who must attend.
 If parents are not accompanying their children, a consent form must be signed.
-As children are sleeping at the museum, they must bring a sleeping bag, a pillow and some other items.

 All items are listed on their website.